-On this date, the White Sox signed Kenosha native Ray Berres to serve as their pitching coach.
+On this date (Nov.
+18) in 1948, the Chicago White Sox signed Kenosha native Ray Berres to serve as their pitching coach.

-The signing began a distinguished and universally-respected 20-year career which turned out to be the longest stint by a White Sox coach.
+The signing began a distinguished and universally-respected 20-year career, which was the longest stint by a White Sox coach until recently surpassed by Don Cooper (21 years).

 He served one season as the Boston Braves bullpen coach and one season as the minor league Milwaukee Brewers pitching coach before the Sox came calling.